prototwin/RLExamples/README.md

 ---

 ProtoTwin is an online simulation software for robotics and industrial automation.
 This repository provides a set of examples that you can use with ProtoTwin Connect to train RL agents.
-To run any of these example models, you will first need to create a ProtoTwin [account](https://prototwin.com/account/signup) and then download the ProtoTwin Connect desktop application.
-The application supports the following OS:
+To run these example models, you will first need to create a ProtoTwin [account](https://prototwin.com/account/signup) and then download the ProtoTwin Connect desktop application.
+The following OS are supported:

 - Windows 10/11 on x64 and Arm
 - MacOS on Apple Silicon